SignPath/website/docs/blog/_posts/2025-01-19-announcing-series-a-investment.md

 description: "TIN Capital, a leading cybersecurity fund, joins us on our mission to deliver code integrity and secure software supply chains."
 ---

-We are beyond thrilled to announce that TIN Capital has joined us in our mission to enhance software supply chain security and ensure the integrity of software throughout the entire development process.
+We are quite thrilled to announce that TIN Capital has joined us in our mission to enhance software supply chain security and ensure the integrity of software throughout the entire development process.

 This investment represents a significant milestone for SignPath.
 Since our launch, we’ve gained traction across companies in a wide range of industries on several continents.
 Now, with the assistance of TIN Capital, we’re ready to embark on our next phase of growth.